isaacflaum/Willy-Doos-Place/blog/_posts/2023-05-17-outdoor-thermal-journey-1.markdown

 [Thermal Color Palettes](https://www.flir.com/discover/industrial/picking-a-thermal-color-palette/)

 For my images I mostly use FLIR's low-contrast Ironbow palette making it easy to distinguish hot and cold colors, as well as the high-contrast Rainbow palette which is useful for visualizing small changes in temperature or gradients.
-Without further ado, here is the first photo dump.
+Without further ado, here is the first photo dump from my walk through Cape Elizabeth's Greenbelt System.

 ### Images